vlad-winter/NLP20-FakePapers/README.md

 The collection of data was performed using arxiv scraper.
 We donwnload and preprocessed over 2,000 papers, s.t. for each paper the abstract and the matching introuction text were extracted.

 ## Architecture
+Our architecture is based over gpt-2 model.
+At first, after data preprocessing, we fine tune the pretrained gpt-2 model over our extracted abstracts.

+Second, we use another pre-trained gpt-2 and fine tune it in the following manner:
+- for each abstract, intro pair we first do forward pass of the abstract on the previous model we learned.
+- then, we take the past hidden state generated from that model, sent it as the past argument to the intro model and do forward pass on our given intro.
+- backpropage the gradient loss.

+* This process may be tested on intro, but can be performed on every section of the paper.

 ## Results